MostafaKMilly/CannonBall/README.md

 ## Contribute
-If you are beginner take a look in [contibute](./CONTRIBUTING.md) ,if you have any feature or you have bugs create issue and PK to resolve it
+If you are beginner take a look in [contibute](./CONTRIBUTING.md) ,if you have any feature or you have bugs create issue and PR to resolve it
 ### Teammates

 * [Humam ALbazzal](https://github.com/dolorsy)